jeremyjpj0916/fidelity-atp/README.md

 - Keep the Fidelity ATP window visible and active during trading
 - The bot logs all activities to `trading_bot.log`
 - For limit orders, the `--limit_price` parameter is required
+- Both implementations use triple-clicking for order type selection to improve reliability
 - The Go implementation generally offers better performance for frequent trades

+## Performance Considerations

+- The Go implementation typically offers better performance for repeated trades
+- For larger orders, using the `--repeat` parameter can help distribute your orders over time and reduce market impact
+- Adjust the `--min_pause` and `--max_pause` values based on market conditions and the responsiveness of Fidelity ATP

 ## Troubleshooting